infl4me/rails-project-66/README.md

 [Demo](http://94.31.193.27)

 ### Run app
-`docker compose up`
+`docker compose up --build`

 # Overview
-Web app pet project to play with rails and simple-ish devops (more below)
+Web app pet project to play with rails and some devops (more below)

 ### Rails app
 A project that helps to automatically monitor the quality of github repositories.
 It tracks changes and runs them through various analysis tools.
 Then generates reports and sends them to the user.